 As you deeply drink in God’s mercy and forgiveness, you can confidently receive God’s grace to begin to change your parenting and let go of perfectionism.

-Later in his letter Paul encourages the Galatians:
+Later in his letter, Paul encourages his beloved Galatians:

 Stand firm in the truth of the Gospel:

-Today, may you receive and pass on to your children these profound messages of God’s wonderful grace and truth!
+Today, may you receive and pass on to your children these profound messages of God’s extraordinary grace and truth.